harryspacefromspace/rasterblaster/README.md

 ## Requirements

-- QGIS 3.0 or later
+- QGIS 3.0 or later (compatible with both Qt5 and Qt6 versions)
 - GDAL (included with QGIS)

 ## License